dotnet/docs/docs/csharp/reference-semantics-with-value-types.md

 must be stack allocated.
 In other words, these types can never be created on the heap as a member of another class.
 The primary motivation for this feature was <xref:System.Span%601> and related structures. <xref:System.Span%601> may contain a managed pointer as one of its members, the other being the length of the span.
-It's actually implemented a bit differently because C# doesn't support pointers to managed memory outside of an unsafe context.
+It's implemented a bit different because C# doesn't support pointers to managed memory outside of an unsafe context.
 Any write that changes the pointer and the length is not atomic.
 That means a
 <xref:System.Span%601> would be subject to out of range errors or other type safety violations